 Aglaonike's Tiger will have a mainstage production at Western Kentucky University.
 February 21-26.
 Directed by Carol Jordan.

-Absent Grace, a 10-minute opera based on the play, will be performed at Boston Opera Collaborative's Opera Bites, October 26-28.
+Absent Grace, a 10-minute opera based on the play, is performed at Boston Opera Collaborative's Opera Bites, October 26-28.
 Music by Marti Epstein.

 The Boston Musical Intelligencer review by Leon Golub.

 Palooka is performed in Troy University’s Ten Minute Play Festival (Troy, AL) on September 24.
 Directed by Viva A. Gunter.

 Serena premieres at the Museum of Dysfunction X at Mildred's Umbrella in Houston, Texas, June 21-23.
 Directed by Bree Bridger.

 Mice into Horses is published in Ponder Review volume 2, issue 1.

 An interview by C. Kay Andy Landis is published in The Dramatist.